sistm/TcGSA/cran-comments.md

 # This is an update of the TcGSA package
  All problems shown on <https://cran.r-project.org/web/checks/check_results_TcGSA.html>
  have been corrected, notably missing package anchors in the "Rd cross-references" check.
+ Incorrect URLs have been updated as well.

 ## Test environments
  * local R installation, R 4.4.3